coconutswallow/Guides/_resources/discord-login.md

 ## Technical Overview

 ## Website Technical Overview
 The Hawthorne Site uses a serverless architecture - __all code is processed on the user's browser__.
- it is a static website with javascript hosted on Github using [Github Pages](https://docs.github.com/en/pages).
+It is a static website with javascript hosted on Github using [Github Pages](https://docs.github.com/en/pages).

  So any code that is run, runs on user's computer, and the only time it is run is when a user accesses the parts of the website that needs access.
 There is no back-end server that uses the discord login at any other time.
-The developer cannot access any information other than what is saved (detailed below) because the authentication happens on the user's browser.
+The developer cannot access any information other than what is saved (detailed below) because the authentication happens on the user's browser upon login.

 ## Supabase Database

 The only "back-end" component is [Supabase](https://supabase.com/) database.
 This database is used to store the interactive parts of the website, such as (the monster compendium, session logs, rework logs).
 Supabase uses row-level security by default (and how we've implemented the database) - meaning each row piece of data is checked against the rules of who has access to the information.

-Supabase also provides built-in connectors to the Discord OAuth (so we don't need to build the code from scratch).
+Supabase also provides built-in connectors to the Discord OAuth to handle the authentication checks (so we don't need to build the code from scratch, reducing chance of defects).

 ## Technical Details of the Login